AfterthoughtGames/ludumdare32/README.md

 I want to thank our family and friends for their support and patience during our time away from them, You guys rock.

-Code & Art – Larry “Hipster Hockey Puck” Martian
+Code & Art – Larry “Hipster Hockey Puck” Martin

 Code – Aaron “Punching Enums” Van Prooyen